 - Epidemics and rumours in networks

-- Anomaly detection in social network
+- Anomaly and outlier detection in social network

 - Multiplex and interdependent networks

 - Computational models and agent-based simulations of networks